D13ya/kubesquire/walkthroughs/05-stateful-zero-trust.md

 ### Step 3.2: Verify Workload Identity
 Ensure the pod can access the backup bucket without explicit access keys in the pod environment variables.
+*   Check the logs of the instance to see if WAL archiving to the object store is successful.
+    ```bash
+    kubectl logs secure-db-1 -n online-boutique | grep "archived WAL file"
+    ```